Sleep Apnea in Children

 Diagnosing & Treating Your Child’s Sleep Apnea

 Just like diagnosing sleep apnea in adults, determining if your child has sleep apnea starts with a screening and test.
 After a careful examination and discussion, if appropriate, we will set up a sleep test with a board-certified sleep specialist.
-The primary treatments for sleep apnea are CPAP masks which gently push air through the patient’s lungs and oral appliances which remove the blockage while they sleep.
-Here is a brief summary of each of these treatments:
+The primary treatment for sleep apnea is oral appliance therapy.
+These appliances remove the blockage while your child sleeps.

 There are also oral appliances that remodel the jaw bones.
 Several designs are used prior to age 12, but after that, the approach has to be changed.
 The jaw can be genetically stimulated to grow and enhance the size of the mouth, nasal airway, and throat airway.
 These appliances are called DNA appliances or DNA Vivos system.
 This process is painless and occurs while the appliance is worn during sleep.